Local Composition

 The following list references the numbered labels in Example 2 and provides further explanation:

-2. Override the service_one subgraph with a local schema file.
+service_onesubgraph with a local schema file. - Override the

-4. Override the service_three subgraph with a URL referencing an SDL
+service_threesubgraph with a URL referencing an SDL - Add a new

 Creating a composed schema from a LocalCompose configuration file is done using the inigo compose command as such: